ropensci/cffr/tests/testthat/_snaps/cff-git-hook.md

       cff_git_hook_install()
     Condition
       Error in `cff_git_hook_install()`:
       !
-Install usethis to use the pre-commit hook: `install.packages("usethis")`.
+The usethis package is required for the pre-commit hook. i Install it with `install.packages("usethis")`.